unmtransinfo/ISBDSCourse/CARC_Account/README.md

   <img src="jhubstep2a.png" width="500">

-* Step 3: You can access the terminal from here as shown below
+* Step 3: You can access the terminal from JupyterHub as shown below

   <img src="jhubstep3.png" width="500">